SignPath

 No

 Arbitrary files.
-This directive will create a detached raw signature file (available for Advanced Code Signing)
+Create detached CMS, GPG or raw signatures (available for Advanced Code Signing).

 Container formats